Correlation Lengths for Stochastic Matrix Product States: Main Results

 As established above, normalized expectation values of local observables in random matrix product states (MPS) can be expressed in terms of the associated transfer superoperators.
-We now record the standing assumptions under which our main analytical results are derived.
-First, we need the following notational convention.
+We now state our main results under the standing assumptions below.